GoBoat London Paddington: Review and Tips

 GoBoat is a self-driving boat for hire for either 1, 2 or 3 hours.
 It departs from either Canary Wharf, Paddington, Kingston-upon-Thames or Thames Ditton.

-How many people can go on a GoBoat?
+How many people can go on GoBoat London?

 GoBoat accommodates up to 8 passengers.
 That includes children – including babies, and dogs.
 (But you must be over 18 years of age to steer the boat!)

-From start to finish, the GoBoat London staff get a Gold star for their friendly service and demonstrated competence.
-I’ll focus on GoBoat Paddington as this was the location I opted for.
+From start to finish, the GoBoat London staff get a Gold star for their friendly service and competence.
+I’ll focus on the GoBoat Paddington experience as this was the location I opted for.

-London Paddington: GoBoat is based in Merchant’s Square at their Paddington location.
+GoBoat London Paddington is based in Merchant’s Square.
 When you arrive, you will be asked to check in at the booth.
 Please don’t let its cuteness go to waste.
-It obviously doubles as an artsy photo backdrop.
+Get a few pics in.

 It is a thorough walkthrough that is delivered clearly.
 You should have no problems understanding requirements for your excursion.